Poincar\'e-Reeb graphs of real algebraic domains: Introduction

 \section{Introduction}

-In this article, an \emph{affine plane} is a principal homogeneous space over a real vector space of dimension two, that is, a vector space of dimension two with forgotten origin.
 An \emph{algebraic domain} $\mathcal{D}$ is a closed subset of an affine plane, homeomorphic to a surface with boundary, whose boundary $\mathcal{C}$ is a union of disjoint smooth connected components of real algebraic plane curves.
-This paper is dedicated to the study of the \emph{non-convexity} of algebraic domains.
+This paper is dedicated to the study of the geometric shape of algebraic domains.

 \textbf{Context and previous work.} In \cite{sorea2018shapes,sorea2020measuring}, the third author studied the non-convexity of the disks $\mathcal{D}$ bounded by the connected components $\mathcal{C}$ of the levels of a real polynomial function $f(x,y)$ contained in sufficiently small neighborhoods of strict local minima.
 The principle was to collapse to points the maximal vertical segments contained inside $\mathcal{D}$.
 This yielded a special type of tree embedded in a topological space homeomorphic to $\Rr^2$.
 It was called the \emph{Poincar\'e--Reeb tree} associated to $\mathcal{C}$ and to the projection $(x,y) \mapsto x$, and it measured the non-convexity of $\mathcal{D}$.
+Conversely, given a tree $T$ of a special kind embedded in a plane, \cite[Theorem 3.34]{sorea2018shapes} presented a construction of a polynomial function $f(x,y)$ with a strict local minimum at $(0,0)$, whose Poincar\'e--Reeb tree near $(0,0)$ is $T$.

 The terminology ``Poincar\'e--Reeb'' introduced in \cite[Definition 2.24]{sorea2018shapes} was inspired by a similar construction used in Morse theory, namely by the classical graph introduced by Poincar\'e in his study of $3$-manifolds \cite[1904, Fifth supplement, p.~221]{Po}, and rediscovered by Reeb \cite{Re} in arbitrary dimension.
-Conversely, given a tree $T$ of a special kind embedded in a plane, \cite[Theorem 3.34]{sorea2018shapes} presented a construction of a polynomial function $f(x,y)$ with a strict local minimum at $(0,0)$, whose Poincar\'e--Reeb tree near $(0,0)$ is $T$.
+Reeb graphs encode the topology of level sets of real-valued functions on manifolds.
+Reeb graphs appear as useful tools in the study of singularity theory of differentiable maps; see \cite{saeki2022}, \cite{MR2828379}.
+For a survey with a view towards applications in computational topology and data visualization, we refer the reader to \cite{MR3822880} and references therein.
+Studies of more general Reeb spaces have been done in several recent works such as \cite{MR3505333}, \cite{MR3685708}, \cite{MR2504290}, \cite{MR4472570}.
+Some very recent work in this area are, for instance, \cite{MR4476514}, \cite{MR4548150}.
+Applications of Reeb graphs in nonparametric statistics and data analysis are presented for instance in \cite{MR3850451}.

 \textbf{Poincar\'e--Reeb graphs of real algebraic domains.} In this paper we extend the previous method of study of non-convexity to algebraic domains $\mathcal{D}$ in $\Rr^2$.
 When $\mathcal{D}$ is compact, the collapsing of maximal vertical segments contained in it yields a finite planar graph which is not necessarily a tree, called the \emph{Poincar\'e--Reeb graph} of $\mathcal{D}$ relative to the vertical direction.
 See Figure \ref{fig:PRgraphOfD} for a first idea of the definition.
 In it is represented also a section of the collapsing map above this graph, called a \emph{Poincar\'e--Reeb graph in the source}.
 It is well-defined up to isotopies stabilizing each vertical line.
 Such a section exists whenever the projection $x : \Rr^2 \to \Rr$ is in addition \emph{generic} relative to the boundary $\mathcal{C}$ of $\mathcal{D}$, that is, $\mathcal{C}$ has no vertical bitangencies, no vertical inflectional tangencies and no vertical asymptotes.